Instant Detect

 Built for the unreachable

-Cameras and sensors form a local network.
+Cameras form a local network.
 A single Base Station relays everything to the cloud over satellite — even from places without a cell tower for hundreds of kilometres.

 On-device AI